 7. Why should you contact a personal injury lawyer if you sustain bowel obstruction after you have had hernia repair surgery?

-If you have questions, contact Shouse Law Group today.
+If you have questions and are interested in filing a hernia mesh lawsuit, contact Shouse Law Group today.
 We have local offices throughout California and Nevada, but represent clients throughout the U.S. in hernia mesh lawsuits.

 - Edward L. Felix, MD, FACS.
 Prevention & Management.
 Laparoscopic Hernia Repair.